 A variety of resources on demographic and economic data are also offered by the 495/MetroWest Partnership.

-Communities across the United States and internationally use community indicators projects like Berks Vital Signs to measure the health of their communities.
+Communities across the world use community indicator projects like Impact MetroWest measure the health of their communities.
 While programs differ in design, they have a common element: the use of community data to understand and address critical issues.
-The Community Indicators Consortium provides general information community indicators and communities using this approach.
-Jacksonville, Florida was one of the earliest communities to use community indicators.
-The Jacksonville Community Council provides research and information on the value of community indicators.
+The Community Indicators Consortium provides general information about community indicators and communities using this approach.
 Vital Signs is a community Indicators program used by many localities in Canada.
 Other projects include: